MJstephenson/STEM-Stars/README.md

 #### Introduction
 - A horizontal card frames text to introduce users to the mentors that are provided and directs users to click on the mentor card buttons to view their experience and qualifications
-- User sories covered: 4
+- User sories covered: 3,13

 ![introduction](docs/features/introduction.png)

 #### Card 1
 -	An image of a female tech mentor and a short description explaining what they do including a button linking to the tech mentor bio page
--	User stories covered: 4,12
+-	User stories covered: 4

 ![card1](docs/features/card1.png)

 #### Card 2
 -	An image of a female engineering mentor and a short description explaining what they do including a button linking to the engineering mentor bio page.
--	User stories covered: 4,12
+-	User stories covered: 4

 ![card2](docs/features/card2.png)